 About TSH-Producing Adenomas

-A TSH-producing pituitary adenoma is the least common type of pituitary adenoma, occurring in only 1-3 percent of all pituitary adenomas.
+A TSH-producing pituitary adenoma is the least common type of pituitary adenoma, occurring in only 1% to 3% of all pituitary adenomas.
 This type of tumor is more common in females.
 The tumors are often greater than 1 cm in diameter, referred to as a macroadenoma.

 Since this type of tumor affects multiple areas of the body, a team that includes an endocrinologist, a neurosurgeon, an ophthalmologist and a radiologist need to treat this tumor together.